jeamy/asciisky/doc/ARCHITECTURE_FLOW_API.md

   - Always computed on demand with Skyfield.
   - No caching overhead; complexity is bounded by a fixed small number of bodies.

+The repository has no controlled end-to-end benchmark for fixed response-time guarantees; actual timings depend on data, cache state, database, and hardware.

+Last reviewed against the code: 2026-06-30.